Tomeitous/SnakeLearning/Course_reflection.md

-"""
-# My Thoughts and Involvement in the Project
+# My Thoughts on the Project

 ## Project Idea
 The project idea was to create a Snake game using reinforcement learning.
 It was a great opportunity to combine my interest in game development and machine learning.